 As a full boarding school, Packwood is an attractive option for a number of overseas pupils, whether foreign pupils, children of ex-pats, or children of parents in the forces.

-We do not require overseas pupils to have guardians, but a contact in this country is needed.
+We do require overseas pupils to have guardians.
 Pupils from Japan and Spain usually come through an agency (Gabbitas, Clarendon International or Astex) who either act as guardians or, in the case of Gabbitas, arrange guardians for the pupils.
 Where requested, we provide the contact/guardian with all the information and documentation that is sent to parents.

 Every effort is made by all members of the school community, from Headmaster to teachers, support staff and children, to help our overseas pupils settle in happily to life at school.